MelancholyMoon/Seals-of-Lumina-1e/README.md

 ## How to use the manual

 The main page from which you can access the manual is the **index**.
 It contains all references to pages and child blocks.
 You can easily find what you are looking for by chapter, or use the **search function** at the top left of the interface.
+You can also filter for pages or blocks by using the "/" symbol in the search.
 To make the manual easier and more comfortable to consult, there are many links to term references, which are mainly located on the **glossary** page.
 If you want to read the manual from beginning to end, or simply move forward or back between pages, you can use the **page links** at the top or bottom of the manual pages.
-If you want to access references and content on the page more easily, you can hover your mouse over a reference and wait a few seconds to see a preview of the page, reference, or block.
-You can also left-click a link while holding Shift, this will open the selected page or block to the right at the same time.
+If you want to access references and content on the page more easily, you can **hover** your mouse over a reference and wait a few seconds to see a preview of the page, reference, or block.
+You can also **left-click a link while holding Shift**, this will open the selected page or block to the right at the same time.

 ## Project Lumina